player-red/law-school-notes/src/site/notes/Y1 T1 Society/READINGS/PRIMARY/SOC5.16 Philip, Becoming Young Men in a New India.md

 	- Young men are extremely mobile and access to every form of transportation, but are annoyed by the presence of women-only coaches + the presence of women in the general coach.
 - Protecting: they see themselves as the saviors of their female relatives, from the 'uncivilized' low-class, migrant (often), poor men.
 	- They think the city is naturally unsafe and try to limit the movement of their female relatives due to their sense of responsibility. (paternalism)
-	- Hypocrisy: they make lewd comments and gestures towards women they saw while roaming, even trying to touch them.
+	- Hypocrisy: they made lewd comments and gestures towards women they saw while roaming, even trying to touch them.
 - Grooming: young men are surrounded by images of what their bodies should look like, eg muscular, hairless, fair, active, and heterosexual.
 	- They believe women enjoy seeing them in this way.